 Holocaust Survivor Services

 JFCS’ commitment to Holocaust survivors is deep and enduring.
 Over the decades JFCS has provided thousands of survivors support and services to give comfort and strength.
-Today, more than 70 years after the Holocaust, approximately 4,000 survivors live in Northern California.
-Many are frail and continue to bear scars.
+Today, nearly 80 years after the Holocaust, thousands of survivors live in Northern California.

-JFCS offers help through our senior care program, Seniors At Home, our Reparations and Financial Aid Program, cultural engagement and peer support through Cafe by the Bay, and opportunities for survivors to engage with their communities and tell their stories through Conversation Circle and Survivor Speakers Bureau.
+JFCS offers help through our senior care program, Seniors at Home, our Reparations and Financial Aid Program, cultural engagement and peer support through Cafe by the Bay, and opportunities for survivors to engage with their communities and tell their stories through the Manovill Institute Conversation Circle and the William J. Lowenberg Speakers Bureau.
 See details below:

 Seniors At Home